 Having owned two Tama kits in the past and currently a Ludwig, this review hit home for me.

 I like the Ludwig sound better, which is why I decided to play Ludwig drums for life, but Tama is by no means a slouch in the quality and great sound departments.
-The Ludwigs, however, that certain “snap” that I do not hear in other brands.
+The Ludwigs, however, have that certain “snap” that I do not hear in other brands.
 The response and sensitivity is so immediate with a Ludwig kit, even at the entry level.

 I came across this solo clip two days ago and was immediately taken by the musicality, creative use of double stroke and flam rudiments, and the way he tied the solo together with this fusion-based groove.
 I showed this video in two of my classes and both students were very inspired.